Mental Health Training Courses Milsons Point

 It’s clear that mental health services are in high demand.
 With the number of Australians needing mental health support and just over 62,000 mental health workers registered in Australia in 2020, we currently don’t have anywhere near the number of mental health care workers that we need.
 The good news is that you can be a part of the change and play a role in helping people better their lives from the inside out.
 Australia as a whole is looking for compassionate, dedicated people to work in the mental health sector, and here at breakthru College we’re proud to offer this opportunity.

-Frequently Asked Questions About Mental Health Training
+FAQs About Mental Health Training

-What's the length of a mental health training course in Australia?
+What is the duration of a mental health training course in Australia?

 What is the cost to study mental health in Australia?